 Many seniors are overwhelmed by large portions, which discourages them from eating in the first place.
 To overcome these issues, consider providing your elderly loved one smaller portion rather than the typical large-sized portions.

-An even better option is to switch the senior to a 5 meal routine (obviously, with smaller food portions) rather than the typical 3 large meals.
+An even better nutrition tip for seniors is to switch them to a 5 meal routine (obviously, with smaller food portions) rather than the typical 3 large meals.
 This allows the senior to consume the required daily caloric intake to stay healthy without straggling.

 Importantly, however, you should ensure the smaller meals pack ample nutrients.
 As such, look for meals cooked with nutrient-dense ingredients and vitamin-packed high protein foods for the elderly to provide them with as many healthy calories as possible.